 What should an employee do if involved in an accident?

 Contact the local law enforcement agency to file an incident report.
 On campus accidents contact University Police, 523-3611.
 An accident form and insurance identification card are located in the vehicle's glove box.
-Report all accidents and/or damage to Transportation Services Center (523-2469) and Property and Liability Insurance Services (523-2009).
+Report all accidents and/or damage to Transportation Services Center (523-2469) and Insurance and Claims Services (523-2009).

 Student internship coverageRead more

 Are students enrolled in internship programs provided general and professional liability insurance through the State?